-Prior to 1964, lawyers (solicitors) in England and Scotland kept money they were holding on behalf of clients in an account marked “for clients.”
+Prior to 1964, lawyers in England and Scotland kept money they were holding on behalf of clients in an account marked “for clients”.
 The lawyers kept the interest that was paid on those accounts.
-The legal regulator in Scotland found this practice of lawyers earning interest on clients’ money acceptable, but the tax authorities did not.
-In the end, despite the Law Society’s view, the House of Lords in the case of Brown vs Inland Revenue Commissioners– 3 ALL E. R. 119 found that the interest did not belong to the lawyer.
+The legal regulator in Scotland found this practice of lawyers earning interest on clients’ money acceptable.
+The tax authorities did not.
+In the end, despite the Law Society’s view, the House of Lords in the case of Brown v.
+Commissioners of Inland Revenue, 3 All ER 119 found that the interest did not belong to the lawyer.

 Subsequent to the Brown decision, common law jurisdictions around the world had to find a way of complying with this new statement of the law.
-In New South Wales, Australia, they decided to deal with the issue by creating a Law Foundation to receive the interest and use it for legal aid, legal education and legal research purposes.
+In New South Wales, Australia, they decided to deal with the issue by creating a law foundation to receive the interest and use it for legal aid, legal education and legal research purposes.
 The Law Foundation of New South Wales was established in 1967.

-- From 1971 to 1986, Law Foundations were formed in all other Canadian jurisdictions, all by statute, all with significant support from the legal profession.
+- From 1971 to 1986, law foundations were formed in all other Canadian jurisdictions, all by statute, all with significant support from the legal profession.

-- In 1975, in the case of McAfee vs. The Law Society of British Columbia, 1975-57-DLR (3rd) 730, the Law Foundation survived a challenge to its existence.
+- In 1975, in the case of McAfee v.
+Law Society of British Columbia (1976), 69 DLR (3d) 554 (BCCA), the Law Foundation of BC survived a challenge to its existence.

-- Law Foundations were originally voluntary, but soon switched to become mandatory.
+- Law foundations were originally voluntary, but soon switched to become mandatory.

-- In the beginning, Law Foundations received a set rate of interest on the money that was held; more recently the return has been pegged to the prime rate.
+- In the beginning, law foundations received a set rate of interest on the money that was held; more recently the return has been pegged to the prime rate.

-- Some jurisdictions have provisions that forbid banks from charging service charges on IOLTA/Law Foundation funds.
+- Some jurisdictions have provisions that forbid banks from charging service charges on IOLTA/law foundation funds.

-- Over $1 billion ($400 million in B.C.) has been granted by Canadian Law Foundations since their inception in their mandated areas of legal aid, legal education, legal research, law reform and law libraries.
+- Over $1 billion ($400 million in BC) has been granted by Canadian law foundations since their inception in their mandated areas of legal aid, legal education, legal research, law reform and law libraries.